VISIT OUR ART STORE ▶

 • Titanium and Zinc Whites: These are common whites in my paints.
 They’re synthetic but derived from inorganic sources.

 These pigments are created by combining minerals or metals in a lab to create stunning colors.
-I love the science behind it!
+The artist loves the science behind it!

 Organic Pigments: From Plants and Insects

-Now, let's move to pigments that come from living things—organic pigments.
+Now, the artist moves to pigments that come from living things—organic pigments.

 These have such interesting stories and textures.
-I love knowing the history behind the color on my page.
+The artist enjoys knowing the history behind the color on the page.

 What Does ‘Organic’ Mean for Pigments?